djessich/cookbook-pyload/TESTING.md

 # Testing the Pyload Cookbook

 This document describes the process for testing the Pyload cookbook using the ChefDK.
-Cookbooks can be tested using the test dependencies defined in the cookbooks Gemfile alone, but that process will not be covered in this document in order to maintain simplicity.

 ## Testing Prerequisites